Homsiii/Homsiii/README.md

-<h2 align="left">Alô!
-My name is Gabriel and I'm a Software Engenier, from Anápolis, Goiás</h2>
+<h2 align="left">Alô 👋!
+My name is Gabriel Homsi and I'm a Software Engineer from Anápolis, Goiás.</h2>

 ###